-Program and courses BSc Cognitive Science and Artifical Intelligence
+Program and courses BSc Cognitive Science and Artificial Intelligence

 Artificial Intelligence has become part of our daily lives.
 Our mobile phones are filled with it.
-And what do you think of health care robots, self-driving cars and serious games?
-But what do these Artificial Intelligence systems need to be capable of in order to communicate with their users or in order to function autonomously?
-And how do you ensure that this happens in an ethical way?
+And what to think of health care robots, self-driving cars and serious games?
+And what do these Artificial Intelligence systems need to be capable of to communicate with their users or to function autonomously?
+And how do you ensure that this happens ethically?

 Structure of the program